 I've done this

 recently with classic video games.
 Usually, my video game playing has

-been limited to a little online poker or the time-sucking awesomeness
+been limited to the time-sucking awesomeness

 that is Skyrim.
 But lately, I've been going old school.

 started with a visit to a local ice cream place that is packed with old

 video game cabinets, then it led to me breaking out the Atari Flashback

 2 for some classic home console fun, and now, thanks to the modern day